ibm-cloud-docs/monitoring/iam/iam_instance_auth.md

 ## Step 3.
 Configure the {{site.data.keyword.mon_short}} instance to only allow IAM tokens
 {: #iam_instance_auth_step3}

-Run the following command to update a {{site.data.keyword.mon_short}} instance so that only IAM tokens are allowed when you use Python scripts or the Sysdig REST API to manage resources:
+Run the following command to update a {{site.data.keyword.mon_short}} instance so that only IAM tokens are allowed when you use Python scripts or the monitoring REST API to manage resources:

 ```
 ibmcloud resource service-instance-update NAME  -p '{"external_api_auth": "IAM_ONLY"}'